mochi/mochikit/doc/rst/MochiKit/DragAndDrop.rst

         Function called when updates are made on the draggable object.

     ``scroll (false)``:
-        Indicate if you want to use the scroll functionnnality, permitting the draggable to scroll over the page when dragged.
+        Element to scroll around, if precised.
+For example, 'window' will allow the draggable to scroll in the page.

     ``scrollSensitivity (20)``:
-        Scroll sensitivity, used when scroll is true.
+        Scroll sensitivity, used when scroll is used.

     ``scrollSpeed (15)``:
-        Scroll speed, used when scroll is true.
+        Scroll speed, used when scroll is used.

 :mochidef:`Droppable(element[, options])`: